 Can you work from home as a medical coder?
 Careers in medical billing and coding at home are definitely possible.
 Many coders and billers work as freelancers and set their own work hours and fees.
 Or, they work with a partner group that makes remote contracts available.

 What Will I Do as a Medical Coding and Billing Expert?

 A medical coding and billing specialist reviews patient medical records and assigns the proper codes to the various diagnoses and procedures performed.
 These codes are used to bill insurance, Medicare or Medicaid, and the patient.

 Many medical coding and billing positions are on-site at hospitals, clinics, physicians’ offices, and other specialty healthcare facilities.
 Some work from home as well.

-The average annual salary of medical coders and billers is $51,477.
+According to the AAPC, The average annual salary of medical coders and billers is $51,477.
 This salary can increase as coding and billing experts earn additional industry credentials.

 How Do I Train for a Career in Medical Coding and Billing?